-Finished Product Shrink and Cooking/Cooling Shrink Determinations After processing, some products must weigh a certain percentage less than the green weight of the fresh meat cut.
+Finished Product Shrink and Cooking/Cooling Shrink Determinations

+After processing, some products must weigh a certain percentage less than the green weight of the fresh meat cut.
 IPP are responsible for verifying the shrinkage of various cured meat products.
 For example, dry-cured hams and pork shoulders must shrink a minimum of 18%--9 CFR 319.106(b)(7).
-IPP may also verify that the establishment is following its written processing procedures required by 9 CFR 320.1(b) (10) and 381.175(b) (6).
+IPP may also verify that the establishment is following its written processing procedures as required.